Ruthie16/LITA-CAPSTONE-PROJECT-CUSTOMER-DATA-/README.md

 ### Project Overview
 ---
-This sales analysis provides valuable insights for a retail store over a specified timeframe.
+This customer subscription service segmentation analysis provides valuable insights for a subscription service over a specified timeframe.
 By examining various parameters within the data, I gained a comprehensive understanding that facilitated informed decision-making.
-This process allowed me to derive narratives from the insights obtained, enriching my understanding of sales performance.
+This process allowed me to derive narratives from the insights obtained, enriching my understanding of customer subscription.

 ### Data Sources
 ---